vegetarian student meals person cooking - vegetarian student recipes

 Spinach and tortellini soup

 Finding plain tortellini with a sauce a little boring?
-We know it’s a staple in many vegetarian student meals.
+We know those tasty little pasta parcels are a staple in many vegetarian student meals.
 Why not make it one of your vegetarian soup recipes instead?

 Healthy vegetarian recipes like this are super easy to make when you want a quick student lunch that doesn’t break the bank.